amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.md

 ### A note about save files & upgrading on Amiga hardware

-Note that save files in games will only be written to disk when you quit the game as descripted in the [Save Files](#save-files) section.
+Note that save files in games will only be written to disk when you quit the game as described in the [Save Files](#save-files) section.

 When installed on a single partition like this, you obviously will overwrite any save files if you upgrade MegaAGS to its newest release.
 The easiest way is to mount an ADF (or a real floppy!) and copy out the save files before upgrading, and put them back after the new image has been written to your SD/CF card.